 \\ This course counts as a Social Studies credit.
-At the discretion of the Director of the Upper School, it may be used as a Theology credit
+At the discretion of the Director of the Upper School, it may be used as a Theology credit for transfer students or others missing a theology credit.

 Experiential Learning Programs

 FRESHMAN SEMINAR